 Eugene Khutoryansky, Physics and Math Videos

-Dr. Goswami asserts that all fields of research -- medicine, psychology, biology, sociology, theology; on and on -- must be reformulated to include the quantum view and its shattering implications of "what's real"!
-However, he says, most scientists and academicians do not possess a working knowledge of quantum fact and philosophy, and, therefore, many disciplines of enquiry are still subsumed, and burdened, by outmoded Newtonian "clockwork universe" principles!
+Dr. Goswami asserts that all fields of research -- medicine, psychology, biology, sociology, theology; on and on -- must be reformulated to include the quantum view and its shattering implications of "what's real."
+However, he says, most scientists and academicians do not possess a working knowledge of quantum fact and philosophy, and, therefore, many disciplines of enquiry are still subsumed, and burdened, by outmoded Newtonian "clockwork universe" principles.

 No subject worthy of careful consideration can be safely summarized on one page.
 My purpose is one of encouragement for you to investigate further.

-I will offer several quotations from Dr. Goswami.
+The following are quotations from Dr. Goswami.